stacy125/resume/readme.md

 8. In `info.json` create a json object that's a short resume for yourself.
 > Note: json wants property names and strings to be wrapped in "double quotes"!
 There are a few other differences as well that separate it from a javascript object
-You can use my resume object as a guide.
+You can use my resume as a guide.
 Yours can be shorter, or sillier, whatever you want!
+Feel free to add in more properties like interests, soft-skills, pets, etc...
 ```json
 {
     "name": "Perry Fustero",